dylanmc/CryptoBook/src/2_EncodingData.md

 ### An aside: Hexadecimal

-Writing numbers in binary is tedious.
+Writing numbers in binary is tedious for mere humans^[computers, on the other hand, seem to thrive on tedium.].
 It takes eight digits to count up to 128, after all!
 Writing them in decimal is convenient for us humans, but a downside is that there's no easy way to tell how many bits a number has.
 Computer scientists have settled on _hexadecimal_, or base 16, to write numbers when the